-At Stamatelos & Tollakson, we love the way our law and mediation office is decorated, and one item in particular carries a special meaning.
+I love the way my law and mediation office is decorated, and one item in particular carries a special meaning.
 A butterfly net is perched on my fourth floor windowsill.
-It represents the fact that as compassionate peacemaking attorneys we are story catchers.
+It represents the fact that as a compassionate peacemaking mediator I am a story catcher.

 Each family has a story, an emotionally laden narrative, unleashed once we’ve invited a client into the sacred, safe space of our inner office.
-Catching the story is our most important job whether the story is rich with detail or spewing with venom; whether spilling out unfettered once the storyteller opens their lips or coaxed out in slow, staccato pieces through the guidance of our gentle questions.
+As a mediator, catching the story is my most important job whether the story is rich with detail or spewing with venom; whether spilling out unfettered once the storyteller opens their lips or coaxed out in slow, staccato pieces through the guidance of my gentle questions.

-As we listen, we are figuratively sitting in the dark using our mental butterfly net to sweep in grief, shame, fear, guilt and the details that created them, ultimately dumping out the contents of the net on the conference table for deep examination.
-Side by side with the client we dissect the narrative, looking for nuggets of understanding and clues for what we might do to move them through divorce using creative problem solving to begin healing their lives and families.
+As I listen, I am figuratively sitting in the dark using my mental butterfly net to sweep in grief, shame, fear, guilt and the details that created them, ultimately dumping out the contents of the net on the conference table for deep examination.
+Side by side with the client I dissect the narrative, looking for nuggets of understanding and clues for what I might do to move them through divorce using creative problem solving to begin healing their lives and families.

-After listening to thousands of stories and navigating the legal system to keep families out of court, here’s what we know about the stories we hear.
+After listening to thousands of stories and navigating the legal system to keep families out of court, here’s what I know about the stories I hear.

 1.Divorcing people must choose a compassionate listener.
 Lawyers are busy people and they are constantly carrying lots of information in their heads.
 Unless they are intentional and focused, they may not be mindfully present during the story delivery.
 Compassionate lawyers are easily recognizable.
 They are the ones that make eye contact, listen with only limited and thoughtful interruption, and empathize with a client’s story.
 They aren’t the ones that listen sporadically, write down lots of notes and then respond to a story by quoting fees.